dave-hudson/c8/doc/c8_natural_operator_moeq.md

 auto operator %=(natural_digit v) -> natural &
 ```

-Perform operations that assign values to this number (left hand side of the operator).
-The previous value of this number is lost and any memory resources that were used by it are released.

-Keep the remainder when this number is divided by `v`.
+Divides the value of this object (left hand side of the operator) by `v` (right hand side of the operator), retaining only the remainder.

 ### Return Value ###